WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

-contains a short but underspecified section that outlines how Macaroons could be used with public keys instead of HMAC signed bearer instruments, and the design describe, while in very scant detail, sounds very similar to how LDS Proclamation Chains work.)
+contains a short but underspecified section that outlines how Macaroons could be used with public keys instead of HMAC signed bearer instruments, and the design describe, while in very scant detail, sounds very similar to how Linked Data Capabilities work.)

-Overall Macaroons and LDS Proclamation Chains are both reasonable systems with different tradeoffs.
+Overall Macaroons and lds-ocaps are both reasonable systems with different tradeoffs.
 Implementers should be informed of these tradeoffs and make decisions accordingly.

 ### Object Capability Programming Languages